psadmin-io/talk.ib-i-hardly-knew-ye/slides/config.md

 ???

+* The App side of IB
+* For the most part, APPSRV = Sync and PUBSUB = Async
+    * As mentioned above, APPSRV is needed to "queue up" Async messages, then PUBSUB takes over

 ---
 # IB Engine
 ## APPSRV

-* Set in integrationGateway.properties
+* Set in `integrationGateway.properties`
-* Connects via JOLT to PSAPPSRV
+* Gateway connects to Nodes via `JOLT`
-* Does NOT need to be the same App Domains PIA uses
+* Does NOT need to be the same as `PORTAL` App domains
-* JOLT needs to be enabled on domain
+* `JOLT` needs to be enabled on App domain
 * Comma separated list for LB/failover
+   * `//server01:9000,//server02:9000`

 ???